Quince in Rose Syrup

-This time i wanted to preserve the wonderfully exotic nature of quince to enjoy throughout the year without a whole heck-of-a-lot of embellishment. i looked to quince’s native home for inspiration; persia, turkey and their surrounds. in fact, i had a wonderful little bottle of gür that i brought home from last summer’s trip to turkey that was just hanging out, waiting to meet it’s match.
+I wanted to preserve the wonderfully alluring nature of quince to enjoy throughout the year without a whole heck-of-a-lot of embellishment.
+I looked to quince’s native home for inspiration: Persia, Turkey and their surrounds.

 juice of 2 lemons